semasuka/Income-classification/README.md

 # Income-classification
-Predicting if an individual make more than 50K using different features
+Predicting if an individual make more than 50K using different features (more info to be added to this readme)